startupheroes/startupheroes-checkstyle/RULES.md

 1. OuterTypeFilename: Checks that the outer type name and the file name match.
 For example, the class Foo must be in a file named Foo.java.
 2. IllegalTokenText: Checks for illegal token text to avoid using corresponding octal or Unicode escape.
-3. AvoidEscapedUnicodeCharacters: Checks for escaped unicode characters.
-4. OneTopLevelClass: Checks that each top-level class, interface or enum resides in a source file of its own.
+3. OneTopLevelClass: Checks that each top-level class, interface or enum resides in a source file of its own.
-5. NoLineWrap: Checks that chosen statements are not line-wrapped.
+4. NoLineWrap: Checks that chosen statements are not line-wrapped.
 By default this Check restricts wrapping import and package statements, but it's possible to check any statement.
 ```
  Examples of line-wrapped statements (bad case):